microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 print(response.status_code)
 ```

-Next we need to use User Defined Function (UDF) through the udf() method in order to apply functions directly to the DataFrames and SQL databases in Python, without any need to individually register them.
+Next we need to use User Defined Function (UDF) through the udf() method in order to apply functions directly to the DataFrame.

 ```python
 # Use Spark's UDF to insert entries to Cognitive Search